You can protect the Sipelia™ role against hardware failures by assigning standby servers to the role.

 - Install Sipelia™ Server on a main and at least one expansion server to use as a standby server for the Sipelia™ role.

-- Select the Sipelia™ role () and click Resources.
+- Open the Plugins task, select the Sipelia™ role () and click Resources.

 - Under the Servers list, click Add an item () and select a server where Sipelia™ Server has been installed.

-If you want the primary server to take control of the role after it is
+After a failover occurs, if you want the primary server to take control of the

-restored, select the Force execution on highest priority
+role once it is restored, select the Force execution on highest

 By default, the role remains on the secondary server after a failover occurs to minimize system disruptions.